 - Horseshoe Bend is a loop of the Colorado River 5 miles downstream from the Glen Canyon Dam and Lake Powell (just south of the Utah line).
 It has its own parking area on the west side of US 89 about 4 miles south of Page, Arizona.
 The GPS coordinates are: 36.876246,-111.502788.
 This link will show you the parking lot location on Google maps.

 - There is a (small) sign for Horseshoe Bend, but it is easy to miss.
 However, if you keep looking to the west you will see the parking lot…there isn’t a whole lot else out there.
 The parking lot was expanded in 2019 but still fills up on Holidays and busy weekends.

-- There is no shade, no water, no bathrooms (except at the parking lot).
+- There is no water for sale.
+No bathrooms (except at the parking lot).
 If you are there in the middle of the day during summer, you will need to bring plenty of water.
 A hat and sunscreen would be good to have with you too.

 - It can be pretty windy…bring your sunglasses

 - Be prepared to meet folks from all over the world!
 I had two guys from France on my right a German to my left and a photographer from Mumbai India spent twenty minutes asking about my camera.
 You will be surprised how friendly and talkative folks can be when they have this scene before them.

 Horseshoe Bend Photo Guide and tips for my fellow Photographers: